RHEcosystemAppEng/kong-discovery/kong-mesh-federation.md

 open [prometheus locally](http://localhost:9090)

-Click *Targets* on the top Menu Bar
+Click Status, then *Targets* on the top Menu Bar

 do `ctrl-f` or whatever you do to search in your browser and search for `kong-federation`